qiuxintao101/cobra/docs/tutorials.rst

 This tutorial makes use six samples from several experiments: three Microsatellite Instable (MSI) samples and three Microsatellite Stable (MSS) samples (Tak et al. 2016; Piunti et al. 2017; Piunti et al. 2017; Maurano et al. 2015; McCleland et al. 2016; Rahnamoun et al. 2018).
 Microsatellite Instable (MSI) and Microsatellite Stable (MSS) are two classses used to characterize colorectal cancers.
 MSS tumors are one of the most highly mutated tumor types (Taieb et al. 2017) and exhibit a high number of copy number variations.
 Without adjustment, a differential peak caller will rank peak loci with high copy number gain in MSS as being the most differential compared to MSI.
 To observe differential peaks between the MSI and MSS samples, *CoBRA* allows for **copy number variation adjustment** during the supervised analysis.

-Download and set-up for running the H3K27ac ChIP-seq sample dataset
+Download and set-up for running the MSS_MSI sample dataset
 **********************************************************

-  Please use the following command to download the H3K27ac ChIP-seq sample dataset.
+  Please use the following command to download the MSS_MSI ChIP-seq sample dataset.

   .. code-block:: Bash

-     snakemake download_example_H3K27ac_ChIP
+     snakemake download_example_MSS_MSI

   When the data set is downloaded, we can proceed to set up for the run.
 Note in ``config.yaml``, the parameter `cnv` has laid out a path for **CNV files** (usually in ``.igv`` format) corresponding to each sample.
-See details in :ref:`section_cnv` for how to prepare the files for CNV analysis in the config.yaml.
+See details in :ref:`section_cnv` for how to prepare the files for CNV analysis to be listed in the ``config.yaml``.

   To check if the setup is correct, begin a dry run via the following command: